 Lack of Personal Attention

 One negative aspect of attending a larger college as an undeclared major is that large colleges often do not have the staff to provide personal care and attention to help guide undeclared students in the direction where they need to go.
-Many times, students who go to large universities as
+Many times, students who go to large universities as an major undeclared drift from program to program with no guidance on how those programs may best meet their needs.
+When the student finally does find a major they are interested in completing, they may not be able to schedule the courses they need in time to graduate with their class.

 Education experts who do not believe it is wise for a student to attend college without a major say that students who go to larger universities with a major usually have more focus and can see better success than those who are unclear on where they want to be after college.